ffrujeri/ffrujeri.github.io/_pages/about.md

 Research Collaborations
 ======

-I am opened to research collaborations in common topics of interest.
+I am open to research collaborations in common topics of interest.
 Feel free to reach out.